kyleburton/bake/README.md

   mylib:foo                      The foo command just echo's its arguments

-$ bake foo this that
+$ bake mylib:foo this that
 foo: args='this that'
 ```